corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

-As the experiment proves the volume of data when over-sampling as if we where sampling at the optimal frequency, since in the code we setted the same number of samples.
-Whereas the throughput is musch higher (more than double of the optimal one).
+As the experiment proves the volume of data when over-sampling as if we where sampling at the optimal frequency, since in the code we set the same number of samples.
+Whereas the throughput is much higher (more than double of the optimal one).
 This means higher costs and less scalable.

 **Code Reference**: [transmission_mqtt.ino](/transmission/transmission_mqtt/transmission_mqtt.ino)